 WEST HUNTINGTON BEACH – SeaCliff and Downtown

-Exploring the west side of Huntington you will find quite a selection of: condos, homes in gated communities, custom homes along with 100 year old beach shacks.
+Exploring the west side of Huntington, you will find quite a selection of condos, homes in gated communities, custom homes along with 100-year-old beach shacks.
 You have a selection of being in the heart of the hustle and bustle or in a gated community.
-The private communities offering many community amenities such as association pools, tennis courts, and clubhouse activities–just to name a few.
-West Huntington holds over 90 distinct communities including popular townhome neighborhoods like Beachwalk, Del Way Townhomes, La Cuesta by the Sea, La Cuesta Racket Club and Pacific Ranch Townhomes.
+The private communities offer many community amenities such as association pools, tennis courts, and clubhouse activities–just to name a few.
+West Huntington holds over 90 distinct communities, including popular townhome neighborhoods like Beachwalk, Del Way Townhomes, La Cuesta by the Sea, La Cuesta Racket Club, and Pacific Ranch Townhomes.
 This part of Huntington Beach gets you the closest to the ocean and “Downtown Huntington,” making the cost of Real Estate more expensive than some other areas.

-The two main areas you will find in West Huntington Beach is Downtown and SeaCliff.
+The two main areas you will find in West Huntington Beach are Downtown and SeaCliff.
 The homes in Downtown Huntington Beach are some of the most unique you will ever find.
-You range from modern tall skinnies to victorians and of course, your beach shacks.
+You range from modern tall skinnies to Victorians and, of course, your beach shacks.
 It truly has something for everyone.
-SeaCliff on the other hand is much different.
+SeaCliff, on the other hand, is much different.
 Made up of over a dozen planned communities, one has a variety of choices.
 You can live a block from the beach, live on the private golf course, or have a home with a barn in the back to house your horse!

 Here are some videos we shot of Downtown and SeaCliff below: